matcalc/build-env/README.md

     # PREFIX being the path where you installed gcc 6.3.0
     export PATH=$PREFIX/bin:$PATH

-    # change prefix to you liking, this is where the Qt is going to be installed
+    # change prefix to you liking, this is where Qt is going to be installed
     PREFIX=/opt/qt-5.6.0-linux-x86_64

     mkdir build-qt